 Sitting around after releasing this post I realized that I accepted becoming a "Traefik Ambassador" due to my previous post about Traefik (the one about adding HTTPS settings easily), and submitted the post to their listing when they asked.
-I want to note that I am absolutely not a Traefik "influencer"/"shill" or developer advocate, I have not received any compensation (money, swag, etc) to make this post, but I wanted to add a disclosure to make that clear up front.
-Traefik has highlighted/re-shared a post of mine in the past because it benefits them, which is totally fine, but I'm pretty sure the right thing to do is to at least disclose this happening.
+Such treatment can certainly bea source of bias so I want to make it clear that this is not a sponsored post in any way (I have not been compensated).

 tl;dr - My very late discovery of some changes and new features in Envoy functionality made me consider changing to an Envoy-backed Ingress Controller but I end up sticking with Traefik, since it’s got a great feature set most important to me being UDP support.